-One of the pleasures of summer time I always think is all the lovely seasonal fruit you can buy.
-Those delicious melons, peaches, plums etc. But whenever I stack up the fruit bowl in summer time those pesky fruit flies start appearing!
-So I’ve been searching for some solutions and here are some simple tips and tricks for how to get rid of fruit flies:
+One of the pleasures of summer time is all the lovely seasonal fruit you can buy.
+Those delicious melons, peaches, berries and more.
+But as soon as you fill the fruit bowl in summer time, those pesky fruit flies start appearing!

 Fruit flies are the bane of the summer months; they seem to just appear out of nowhere, flitting around the kitchen and driving you crazy!
 If you’re looking at how to get rid of fruit flies, you’ll definitely want to see these recommended tips – as well as ways to prevent them in the first place.